Is Hiring an Accountant Worth It for the Self-Employed?

 If you own a business, it is necessary that you hire a professional to help with your taxes.

 Owning a VAT registered business adds a level of complexity to your taxes.
 Business taxes aren’t as straightforward as individual ones.
 This means you’re more likely to make a mistake that could cost thousands of pounds in penalties.

-If you don’t hire an accountant for your business, you are going to have to keep a record of every single one of your business transactions, familiarise yourself with tax laws and estimate yourself how much tax you’d have to pay at the end of the financial year to ensure you won’t be caught off guard when tax season comes.
+If you don’t hire an accountant for your business, you are going to have to keep a record of every single one of your business transactions, from stock to the staff photo board to ongoing operating expenses, so familiarise yourself with tax laws and estimate yourself how much tax you’d have to pay at the end of the financial year to ensure you won’t be caught off guard when tax season comes.

 Having a professional on your side when you’re just starting out, is a massive relief.
 It means you can spend more time earning money and polishing your skills instead of sweating over taxes.